 — the preparation of a globally relevant International Standard is not feasible and work should not be undertaken in such circumstances.

-Additional practical guidance for committee leaders and delegates/experts may be found in the ISO Global Relevance Policy Implementation document.
+Additional practical guidance for committee leaders and delegates/Experts may be found in the ISO Global Relevance Policy Implementation document.

 SM.3.3 Preference shall be given to preparing performance rather than prescriptive standards.